Winful Cobbinah

-Winful Essau Cobbinah (born 6 September 1991) is a Ghanaian professional footballer who plays for Egyptian club Cleopatra, as an attacking midfielder.
+Winful Essau Cobbinah (born 6 September 1991) is a Ghanaian professional footballer who plays for Egyptian club Petrojet, as an attacking midfielder.

 Club career

 Cobbinah began his career in his native Ghana, playing for Starke Professionals, BT Professionals and Tudu Mighty Jets, before signing for Ghana Premier League club Hearts of Oak in 2012.

 In 2014, Cobbinah signed for Saudi Arabian club Najran.
 Cobbinah later terminated his contract at the club due to unpaid wages.

 In 2017, Cobbinah returned to Hearts of Oak.
 Cobbinah made 25 league appearances, scoring five times in his second spell at the club.

 On 13 July 2018, Cobbinah signed for Tirana.

 In October 2020, it was revealed that Cobbinah was awarded Albanian citizenship by President Ilir Meta.